giuseppe-dandrea/Stream-to-VLC/README.md

 4. Open "vlc-stream" and change the [username] with the name of your user Exec=/home/[username]/.local/share/applications/vlc-stream.sh %u
 5. Copy both "vlc-stream" files to "home/.local/share/applications"
-6. The first time you open a streaming site you will always have to remember choice (if you didn't go see Troubleshooting)
+6. The first time you open a streaming site you have to "always remember" choice (if you didn't go see Troubleshooting)
 7. Enjoy your streaming on VLC

 ### WINDOWS: